odoo/documentation/index.rst

      **Equity** is the amount of the funds contributed by the owners (founders or shareholders) plus previously retained earnings (or losses).

+     Each year, net profits (or losses) are reported to retained earnings.

 .. h:div:: force-right accounts-table

    .. placeholder